orsenthil/senthil.learntosolveit.com-deploy/posts/2019/05/25/book-review-origin-story-a-big-history-of-everything.rst

 Indian Railroads

-    Even the building of India’s major railroads benefited Britain more than India.
+    Even the building of India's major railroads benefited Britain more than India.

     Most of the track and rolling stock was manufactured in Britain, and the huge Indian rail network was designed primarily to move British troops quickly and cheaply, to export cheap Indian raw materials, and to import English manufactured goods

 Europe view on civilizing the rest of the world

-    Europe’s economic, political, and military conquests encouraged a sense of European or Western superiority, and many Europeans began to see their conquests as part of a European or Western mission to civilize and modernize the rest of the world.
+    Europe's economic, political, and military conquests encouraged a sense of European or Western superiority, and many Europeans began to see their conquests as part of a European or Western mission to civilize and modernize the rest of the world.

 Increasing Productivity

     Prokaryotes had solved the problem billions of years ago, but Haber and Bosch were the first multicellular organisms to successfully fix atmospheric nitrogen.
-The Haber-Bosch process uses huge amounts of energy to overcome nitrogen’s reluctance to combine chemically, so it was viable only in a world of fossil fuels.
+The Haber-Bosch process uses huge amounts of energy to overcome nitrogen's reluctance to combine chemically, so it was viable only in a world of fossil fuels.
 But artificial nitrogen-based fertilizers transformed agriculture, raised the productivity of arable land throughout the world, and made it possible to feed several billion more humans.
 It turned fossil-fuel energy into food.

 Rise of Nationalism

-    The governments of revolutionary France and the United States began to mobilize the loyalty of their subjects through democratization, which brought more of the population into the work of government, and through nationalism, which appealed to people’s sense of a shared national community.
+    The governments of revolutionary France and the United States began to mobilize the loyalty of their subjects through democratization, which brought more of the population into the work of government, and through nationalism, which appealed to people's sense of a shared national community.

     Some governments, such as the Communist regimes of the Soviet Union and China, attempted to micromanage the entire national economy.